ceres-solver/ceres-solver/docs/source/gradient_solver.rst

-   where :math:`\|\cdot\|_\infty` refers to the max norm, :math:`\Pi` is projection onto the bounds constraints and :math:`\boxplus` is Plus operation for the overall local parameterization associated with the parameter vector.
+   where :math:`\|\cdot\|_\infty` refers to the max norm, :math:`\Pi` is projection onto the bounds constraints and :math:`\boxplus` is Plus operation for the manifold associated with the parameter vector.

 .. member:: double GradientProblemSolver::Options::parameter_tolerance